-We live together, with different ethnicities and religions.
+We live together with different ethnicities and religions.
 We are used to it.
-It is common to see people from different religions staying in one house (7 September 2016).
+It is common to see people from different religions staying in one house.
+(Participant A, 7 September 2016)

-[Participant M] We live together with people from different backgrounds and religions in the same house.
+We live together with people from different backgrounds and religions in the same house.
 It's normal for us.
-Do not insult other religions, do not provoke other religious followers (10 September 2016).
+Do not insult other religions, do not provoke other religious followers.
+(Participant M, 10 September 2016)

-Participant A's and Participant M's statements reflect a sense of familiarity and acceptance with living among individuals of diverse ethnicities and religions, suggesting the commonality and normalcy of such coexistence.
+Participants A and M's statements reflect a sense of familiarity and acceptance with living among individuals of diverse ethnicities and religions, suggesting the commonality and normalcy of such coexistence.
 The importance of avoiding insults and provocations towards other religions suggests a commitment to maintaining harmony and mutual respect in their shared living spaces.